top of page

 F: Adulterer

-A: yes, ADULTERER!!
+A: Yes, ADULTERER!!
 Well done Fletcher

 B: Dio Mio! (somewhat forlorn)

-Fletcher enters, buttoning up trousers
+Fletcher enters, buttoning up trowsers

 Byron is singing filthy Italian songs with the Bailiffs, inviting them to see his Casino